IndaPlus25/RaySorcerers-Instructions/task-03-chess/README.md

 The complete rules for chess can be found [here](https://en.wikipedia.org/wiki/Chess#Rules).

 **Required features**
-* Complete movesets for all pieces (except castling & en passant)
+* Complete move sets for all pieces (except castling & en passant)
 * Check
 * Turn indicator (whose turn it is)
 * Promotion